DigimonFrankie/DigimonFrankie/README.md

 * I am an aspiring data scientist and looking for full-time opportunities.
 * :pencil: My favourite programming languages are Python and MySQL.
 * 🌱 I’m currently uploading my past and new projects to GitHub.
+* :desktop_computer: I code for fun: at least 1 coding problem a day!

 ### 📫 How to reach me:
 * [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/frankhzhao/)